stronnag/mwptools/docs/manual/docs/mwp-macos.md

 #### One off post install

 * It is necessary to add `$HOME/.local/bin` to `$PATH`
 * mwp's `gsettings` does not work on MacOS (or more strictly, it does, but `mwp` and `gsettings` do not share storage, which is not helpful).
 Therefore mwp is using an `ini` file backend on MacOS.
-A default will be installed on first use.
+A default `ini` file will be installed on first use.
 * To set settings outside of mwp, you may edit  `~/.config/mwp/mwp.ini` **with care** as there is no error checking.
 * Install `mwp.app`.
 This adds `mwp` to `Finder` etc.
   ```